-When an enabled bean, as defined in Enabled and disabled beans, specializes a second bean, we can be certain that the second bean is never instantiated or called by the container.
+When an enabled bean, as defined in Enabled and disabled beans in CDI Full, specializes a second bean, we can be certain that the second bean is never instantiated or called by the container.
 Even if the second bean defines a producer or observer method, the method will never be called.

-3.2.3.1.
+15.3.1.
 Direct and indirect specialization